vippsas/vipps-developers/faqs/users-and-payments-faq.md

 That depends, but probably: No.

 Vipps MobilePay cannot keep money for merchants.
-All Vipps MobilePay payments must be made to a company that is a customer of Vipps MobilePay.
+All Vipps MobilePay payments must be made to a business that is a customer of Vipps MobilePay.

 See: